Palo Duro Resource Play Joint Venture

 - Summation: It is now apparent that an extensive, discrete petroleum system exists within the deep Palo Duro Basin – Lower Wolfcamp and Upper Penn Atoka are both source and reservoir.

-SOLD OUT The Jal Northeast Prospect is completely funded.
+UPDATE The Jal Northeast Prospect is completely funded.
 The well will drill in early fall.

 Perryton Prospect Pics